BackToFrancesco/thesis_appendix/test_2.md

 - MailAgent:
   - Review unread emails in the Outlook account.
-  - Identify emails that require immediate response based on the given criteria (emails from clients or supervisors asking for urgent action, IT maintenance/security/system failure notifications requiring immediate attention, and emails mentioning same-day/near-immediate deadlines).
+  - Identify emails that require immediate response based on the given criteria (emails from clients or supervisors asking for urgent action and emails mentioning same-day/near-immediate deadlines).
   - Determine the urgency level of each unread email by analyzing the content.

 - ChatGPT: